ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 ## Motivation

-Certain commands sent by a client can result in ambiguous responses from the server that could vary in interpretion depending on how they were triggered.
-Clients have historically needed to keep track of additional local state and then apply comparison heuristics to a server response to correlate these appropriately.
+Certain client actions can result in responses from the server that vary in interpretion depending on how they were triggered, or otherwise lack a robust way to correlate with local state.
+Clients have historically needed to keep track of additional local state and/or apply comparison heuristics to server responses to correlate these appropriately.

-Labeled responses allow a much simpler way to correlate using a single id attached to a client request and repeated by the server in its response.
+Labeled responses enable a much simpler form of correlation by using a single id attached to a client request and repeated by the server in its response.

-Additionally, labeled responses allow bouncers with multiple connected clients to direct query responses (such as WHOIS) to the correct recipient.
+Additionally, labeled responses allow bouncers with multiple connected clients to direct responses (such as WHOIS queries or error messages, see examples) to the correct recipient.

 ## Architecture